-- ʻĀINA In Schools composting lessons designed for grades 3-6.
+- ʻĀINA In Schools Composting Curriculum designed for grade 3.
 Lessons focus on aerobic composting, vermicomposting, and bokashi and can be taught by teachers and/or volunteer docents.

 - KHF Resource Guides on aerobic composting and vermicomposting are available for schools.
 A school-wide composting system is strongly encouraged in conjunction with a school garden in order to reuse onsite resources to sustain soil health.